aurbano/aurbano.eu/_posts/wp/2009-06-29-online-radio-setting-it-up-hosting-it.md

  [11]: http://www.macromedia.com/go/getflashplayer

 Where it says IP and PORT, the corresponding IP and PORT of your radio will appear.
 You can directly embed this, or customize it.
-In order to do so, you can use the skings in the JW Player’s website, or simply create yourself one, providing you have enough knowledge of Flash.
+In order to do so, you can use the skings in the JW Player\'s website, or simply create yourself one, providing you have enough knowledge of Flash.

-## You’re done!
+## You\'re done!

 If you still have any problems setting it up, or broadcasting, feel free to ask in the comments section below ![:)][12]